-This post might contain affiliate links, which means if you happen to purchase one of the products I love I may receive a commission at no extra cost to you!
+(This post might contain affiliate links, which means if you happen to buy a product I love then I may get a commission - at no extra cost to you!
 For all the Ts and Cs go here.)

 Then even before I was pregnant I started making decisions about my future pregnancies and how I would want to take care of my babies.
 I am a big fan of both Wellness Mama and Mama Natural, so I had been using their natural minded tips for a while.

 I bought my BumGenius cloth diapers and my Ergobaby Carrier (which comes in lots of fun patterns and styles but I went for the basic look).
 I knew I would breastfeed for a year if I could (and now I’m 25 months going strong).
 I also knew I wanted a natural childbirth if safe to do so, and I did!

 After my daughter was born there seemed to be a lot of trial and error and I discovered what was going to work for us and what wouldn’t.
 Crying it out was spoken so widely of but I quickly realized that was not my cup of tea, and before I knew it I started to hear more and more about Attachment Parenting and I would think – hey that sounds like me!

 Have you gone through a similar experience of learning what kind of parent you are?

 I used to think I fit perfectly into Attachment Parenting, but as I learnt more about it and more about Gentle Parenting I realized that I wasn’t 100% Attachment Parenting and was more of a GP kind of gal.

 So I’m going to share with you the basics of each to help you understand what kind of parenting style you naturally sway towards, or which one you might want to try out.

 Download the 2 week challenge with simple daily tasks to learn how to bring Gentle Parenting into your home for effective discipline.